Spot activity of LQ Hya from photometry between 1988 and 2011: Results

 where $w_i=\sigma_{P,i}^{-2}$ are the weights, $P_{\rm w} = \sum{w_iP_i}/\sum{w_i}$ is the weighted mean and $\Delta P_{\rm w} = \sqrt{\sum{w_i(P_i-P_{\rm w})^2}/\sum{w_i}}$ is the weighted standard deviation.
 The parameter $Z$ measures the relative variability of the light curve period within its $\pm 3 \sigma$ limits.

-When estimating differential rotation from photometric period fluctuations, the range of period fluctuations is often equated directly with the differential rotation coefficient $k$.
+When estimating differential rotation from photometric period fluctuations, the range of period fluctuations is often equated directly with the absolute value of the differential rotation coefficient $k$.
 This can generally not be assumed.
 The period fluctuations can provide information of the rotation period only from that latitude range of the stellar surface on which the spot activity occurs.
 As this range might be quite limited, we do not expect the photospheric period fluctuations to correspond to the total range of photospheric rotation periods present on the star.
-However, in the absence of any knowledge about the true latitude range of the spot activity, we may expect $k$ to be of the order of $Z$ or somewhat greater.
+However, in the absence of any knowledge about the true latitude range of the spot activity, we may expect $|k|$ to be of the order of $Z$ or somewhat greater.
+Note that the sign of $k$ remains undetermined from photometry alone.

-For \object{LQ~Hya} we get $P_{\rm w} \pm \Delta P_{\rm w} = 1.6043 \pm 0.0052$ d, corresponding to $k \approx Z = 0.020$ or $\Delta\Omega \approx 0.078$ rad/d.
+For \object{LQ~Hya} we get $P_{\rm w} \pm \Delta P_{\rm w} = 1.6043 \pm 0.0052$ d, corresponding to $|k| \approx Z = 0.020$ or $\Delta\Omega \approx 0.078$ rad/d.
 This is in line with previous estimates, especially those by \citet{jetsu1993decade} and \citet{you2007photometric}, who estimated the differential rotation in a similar manner.

 We add a few caveats to the interpretation of the period fluctuations as tracers of differential rotation.
 First, if the starspots are caused by a large scale dynamo field, it is possible that they do not follow the surface rotation of the star \citep{korhonen2011}.
 It is also possible that the small period fluctuations are not caused by starspots having different rotation periods around the star but rather due to starspot growth and decay affecting the light curve shape.
-Lastly, we note that in datasets that have few data points and a low light curve amplitude there is a certain amount of instability in the period detection \citep[Table 2 in][]{lehtinen2011continuous}.
+Lastly, we note that in datasets that have few data points and a low light curve amplitude there is considerable uncertainty in the period detection \citep[Table 2 in][]{lehtinen2011continuous}.